SparkleNetworks/LinkedInNET/README.md

 We are still working hard on bringing something reliable here.
 The API coverage should be implemented by expanding the XML file and enhancing code generation.

+To generate the API code, simply "Run custom tool" on the `Service.tt` file.
+To alter code generation, search for `CSharpGenerator.cs`.
+To alter API methods and return types, search for `LinkedInApi.xml`.

 References
 ------------